datahub-project/rfcs/active/000-buisness-attributes/000-business-attributes.md

 ### Model Business Attribute Entity

-We are proposing to introduce a new entity `BusinessAttribute`, which will use a new Aspect `BusinessAttributeInfo`.
-This new entity will be a top level entity to allow it to be defined and controlled independently by the business team.
+We're suggesting the introduction of a new entity called BusinessAttribute and a new Aspect known as BusinessAttributeInfo.
+This new entity will be a top-level entity, enabling it to be independently defined and managed by the business team.

-User can able to attach `Business Attributes` only to `Schema Fields`.
-We will make necessary UI changes to control this feature.

-New `BusinessAttributeInfo` aspect contains existing `EditableSchemaFieldInfo` record type and also `customProperties`.
-Also we are introducing one new record type, `PhysicalEditableSchemaFieldInfo` which includes existing `EditableSchemaFieldInfo`.
-As per this implementation, existing aspect `EditableSchemaMetadata` now contains a list of `PhysicalEditableSchemaFieldInfo` records instead of `EditableSchemaFieldInfo` records.

-Each `PhysicalEditableSchemaFieldInfo` will contain an `EditableSchemaFieldInfo` and the new field "`businessAttribute`" to represent the link between dataset schema field and business attribute.
-We are also proposing the introduction of a new field, "`type`", in `EditableSchemaFieldInfo`.
+Users will have the ability to attach Business Attributes exclusively to dataset schema Fields.
+We're also suggesting necessary modifications to the user interface to manage this feature.

+We're proposing a new base class called EditableSchemaFieldBase, which will be included in both EditableSchemaFieldInfo and BusinessAttributeInfo.
+The main goal is to repurpose existing Records to model BusinessAttributeInfo.

+Furthermore, we're introducing a new field named businessAttribute of the type BusinessAttributeAssociation in EditableSchemaFieldInfo.
+This field will contain the urn for the BusinessAttribute attached to the dataset schema field.

+![](business-attribute-rfc-8.png)

 ### URN Representation for Business Attribute
-![](business-attribute-rfc-8.png)

 ```
 urn:li:businessAttribute:b3916dfe-a27c-4916-97be-60773dca90d7
 ```

 ###  Business Attribute Attachment to SchemaField
-When the user attaches a business attribute to the corresponding schema field, the link will be represented by the business attribute id in the `PhysicalEditableSchemaFieldInfo` for Dataset.

-Any changes made to business attribute will be reflected on dataset details page on the fly.
-Also, delinking the business attribute from the schema field is implemented by simply removing the business attribute reference.
+To create a link between the dataset schema field and the business attribute, we are proposing the introduction of a new aspect, BusinessAttributeAssociation, and a new field of the same type named businessAttribute.
+This field will be located in EditableSchemaFieldInfo and will hold the urn for the business attribute.

 ### Metadata Graph

 #### Enabling Capability of searching Dataset entities as per Description/tags of Business Attributes

-We are proposing to introduce new annotation "`@SearchableRef`", through which we can populate the elastic indexes with expanded details regarding the referenced entity.
+We propose to introduce a new annotation "@SearchableRef" to enhance the search capability of Dataset entities based on the Description/tags of Business Attributes.
+This annotation will allow us to populate the Elasticsearch indexes with expanded details about the referenced entity.

-For example, in "`PhysicalEditableSchemaFieldInfo`" we are referencing `businessAttribute` entity which can be annotated with `@SearchableRef`, which instructs relevant hooks to populate the index `datahubindex_v2` in Elasticsearch with the details of the `businessAttribute` and enables search of dataset as per properties of the `businessAttribute`.
-Below is the expected structure of `datasetindex_v2` after business attribute linked with `schemaField`.
+For instance, the new field 'businessAttribute' in EditableSchemaFieldInfo can be annotated with @SearchableRef.
+This instructs the relevant hooks to populate the Elasticsearch index 'datahubindex_v2' with details of the business attribute and enable the search of datasets based on the properties of the business attribute.
+The structure of 'datasetindex_v2' is expected to change accordingly once the business attribute is linked with schemaField.

 ```json
 {